ovh/docs/pages/cloud/nutanix/01-global-high-level-doc/guide.es-us.md

 **The OVHgateway provides Internet access to the cluster via the Additional IP address.**

-This VM uses two network cards (in the vRack), one on the private network in VLAN 1 and the other for the public internet on VLAN 0.
+This VM uses two network cards (in the vRack), one for the private network on VLAN 1, the other one for the public internet on VLAN 0.

 The VM uses NAT to route traffic from the private network to the Internet.
 You can therefore use it for outgoing traffic but not for incoming traffic.